aristonis/laravel-livewire-dataview-docs/docs/en/usage/pagination.md

    }
 ```

-> this new configureation overwrtie default values from `dataview.php` config file and aplies just on one component
+> This new configuration overwrites default values from `dataview.php` config file and applies only to one component.
-> if perPage value not valid `n<1`  or not vaild type `int`=> throw exception InvalidPerPageException
+> If perPage value is not valid `n<1` or not a valid type `int` => throws exception InvalidPerPageException

-## globale confgration
+## Global configuration

-to make your configration affect on all component you need to edit `dataview.php` config file
+To make your configuration affect all components, you need to edit the `dataview.php` config file.